ISLAMIC WEEKEND SCHOOL

 Our new program and structure have been carefully developed based on the Islamic needs of the children and feedback from parents.
 We seek to teach our students to have a well-rounded, authentic and balanced self identity, inside and outside the Majid built on a solid Islamic foundation.

-AL- HIKMA INSTITUTE (for all ages)
+AL- HIKMA SCHOOL (for all ages)

-AL- TAWHID INSTITUTE
+AL- TAWHID SCHOOL

 (ages 7 -15 | 3 levels of each topic, categorized by age )